RECORDINGS

 Stéphane Huchard (drums)

-Florian Ross Trio - Blinds & Shades, 2002
+Florian Ross Trio - Blinds & Shades

-Release Date: 05 May 2002
+RELEASE DATE: 05 May 2002

 My first piano trio recording.